 The section on Fiber Content of Foods lists the amount of soluble and insoluble fiber in most foods.
 You can also try a prebiotic supplement, which is an easy way of getting comfortable levels of fiber without recording the fiber content of everything you eat.
 The prebiotics inulin and oligofructose, which are all natural plant fibers, keep the entire colon spectrum healthy by fertilizing the beneficial bacteria that live there.
 These beneficial bacteria help produce regular, soft stools as well as a diverse variety of important health improvements, which include better immunity to disease, stronger appetite control, improved mineral absorption, reduced anxiety and more.
 Foods such as onions, chicory root, Jerusalem artichoke, bananas, and leeks also contain prebiotic fiber.

 Prebiotics are the soluble food fibers that feed the healthy bacteria in the colon.
 The term was coined in 1995, so the field is rather new.
 Researchers are evaluating many prebiotics, but only inulin and oligofructose have shown consistent results.
-Please refer to my essay, Introduction to Prebiotics for details.
+Please view our page Prebiotics and Probiotics for details.
 The key thing that these two prebiotics (and hopefully, others) do is stimulate the colon’s good bacteria to grow.
 Inulin and oligofructose can also make the colon more acidic.

 Regular exercise, even walking, can help prevent constipation.

 There are two types of laxatives: stimulants (chemical) and saline (liquid or salt).
 They occasionally help temporary constipation.
 However, chronic use of laxatives, especially stimulant laxatives is discouraged because the bowel becomes dependent upon them.
 Bowel regularity should occur without laxatives.
 An occasional enema is preferable over the chronic use of laxatives.